 - Ask owner before you pet, feed, handle or otherwise interact their rabbits.
 Ask each time for permission.

-- All does should be spayed once they reach the age of maturity.
+- All rabbits should be spayed/neutered once they reach the age of maturity.
 (Aprox 6 months of age)

 - No Breeding of rabbits!
 No exceptions!

 - The purpose of this club is to create a respectable & caring, learning environment through supervised competitions & practices.
 We want to see that all our members enjoy being a part of the CRHC and therefore poor sportsmanship of any kind will not be tolerated.

 - All members represent the CRHC, any foul or abusive language to members, officials, the public or bunnies will NOT be tolerated!

 - The club uniform consists of club shirt & black pants/shorts.
 Only club members in proper uniform may be on the course during events.
 If a member does not wear the uniform, they will not be allowed to compete.
 The club logo/uniform shall not be altered.